Crafting the Ideal Length for your survey

 Can I include more questions to gather extensive data?

-Including additional questions can be tempting, but it's crucial to balance data needs with participant experience to avoid dropouts and incomplete responses.
+Including additional questions can be tempting, but it's crucial to balance survey needs with participant experience to avoid dropouts and incomplete responses.

 Like what you see?
 Share with a friend.